Predicting Perinatal Mental Health Issues

 Barriers to Treatment

-There may also be potential barriers to the successful treatment of perinatal mental illness.
-These can include:
+Potential barriers to the successful treatment of perinatal mental health issues can include:

 • Financial constraints